 Construction productivity is affected by numerous factors (Horner, 1982; Olomolaiye et al., 1998) with skill levels and people development a key impact factor (Lavender, 1996; Naoum, 2001, Abdel-Wahab, 2008; The Boston Consulting Group, 2016; Green, 2016).
 The UK Commission for Employment and Skills (UKCES) identified low productivity as a challenge to be addressed (UKCES, 2014a) and in 2015 launched the UK Futures Programme (UKCES, 2015) to encourage an R&D approach to skills and development application in the workplace.

 Productivity Challenge 1 of 6, ‘Addressing the skills deficiencies in the offsite construction sector’, consisted of 5 projects (Table 1).
-This article is concerning the outcomes of Project 4, Offsite HUB Scotland, a university and industry collaborative project, with the aim to make this method of establishing a community of practice generalizable to other construction markets both within the UK and internationally.
+This article concerns the outcomes of Project 4, Offsite HUB Scotland, a university and industry collaborative project, with the aim to make this method of establishing a community of practice generalizable to other construction markets both within the UK and internationally.

 [Insert Table 1 and Headline]